greynolds/leiningen/doc/PROFILES.md

 the project config without mucking about in project.clj.
 But maybe there's a way to do this already in Leiningen?)

+(In other words, version control systems clash with standard C&C practice.
+Normally, a config file in the current directory overrides user settings specified in ~/.foo.
+But when the config file in the current directory is checked out from a repository, we might want to override some of its settings - e.g. to experiment - but we don't want to edit it, to avoid inadvertently pushing transient changes.
+So in this case it would be useful to have some means of using ~/.lein/profile to override project.clj settings.)

 Leiningen customization using profiles follows a standard customization strategy: to support organization-based customizations, define a set of configuration files and an override or combination